go-sre/go-sre/README.md

 ## Definition
 Automated
-API First - 12 factor app - backing services as resources, able to failover any resource Same principles, different focus and execution.
+API First - 12 factor app - backing services as resources, able to failover any resource.
+All resources should allow resiliency controllers
+Same principles, different focus and execution.
 Sense and respond vs command and control msre SRE focus on microservices.
 Focus on layer 7 vs layer 1 - 3
-Distributed nature - assume failure first, assume cascading failure, failover and proxy
+Distributed nature - assume failure first, assume cascading failure, failover and proxy keen focus on saturation and availability.
+Cascading failover

 ## Software Engineering Focused
 Baked into every service, should run out of the box.